-Julie and I had to really work to put out a list of Top 10 Best Switzerland Waterfalls List because of the concentration of some of Europe’s finest waterfalls all within the famous Swiss Alps.
+The Top 10 Best Switzerland Waterfalls List was where Julie and I had to really work hard to come up with a legitimate list given the concentration of some of Europe’s finest waterfalls, especially within the famous Swiss Alps.

-Since we only make these lists based on our own personal experiences, we know they can change with more experiences with collect.
-So these living lists can easily look different the next time you may stumble across them.
+Since we only make these lists based on our own personal experiences, we know they can change with more experiences that we collect.
+Therefore, these living lists can easily look different the next time you may stumble across them.

-In any case, we had a lot of fun reliving our Swiss experiences, which has some of the best Nature in Europe.
-Case in point, in addition to this top 10 list, you can also check out our full survey of Switzerland Waterfalls, including those that didn’t make this list.
+In any case, we had a lot of fun reliving our Swiss experiences given the surreal scenery that I’d argue is some of the best Nature in Europe.
+Case in point, in addition to this top 10 list, you can also check out our full survey of waterfalls in Switzerland, including those that didn’t make this list.

 So without further ado, we present our favorite Swiss waterfalls in reverse order…